Akay97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task (5) creates a script that give the user executable permission Task (6) writes a scripts that give permission to the user, group and others Task (7) writes a scrpits that gives executable permission to the user, group, and others
+Task (5) creates a script that give the user executable permission Task (6) writes a scripts that give permission to the user, group and others Task (7) writes a scrpits that gives executable permission to the user, group, and others Task (8) will give all permission to the other user but exclude user and group